 “What about what is happening now?”

 Many of us sustained injuries way before we encountered coping skills.
-We have wounds we may walk on and hide, to greater and lesser degrees of success… wounds we couldn’t have addressed properly before.
+We have wounds we walk on and hide, to greater and lesser degrees of success… wounds we couldn’t have addressed properly before.
 Deeper avoidance patterns may require outside help, just as persistent pain in a shoulder may warrant the care of a physical therapist.
-It can be hard to know what can or should be addressed logically vs. given the cosmic perspective treatment (both, usually).
+It can be hard to know what can or should be addressed logically vs. given the cosmic perspective treatment.